 Material litigation

-Although no lawsuits with the potential to seriously impact the Group were filed in fiscal 2023, there is a possibility that significant lawsuits or other actions may arise in the future, which could adversely affect the operating results and financial position of the Group.
+Although no lawsuits with the potential to seriously impact the Group were filed in fiscal 2024, there is a possibility that significant lawsuits or other actions may arise in the future, which could adversely affect the operating results and financial position of the Group.

 Disasters

 The Group’s production base for cosmetics is the Fukuroi Factory, operated by POLA CHEMICAL INDUSTRIES.
 Therefore, product supply could be interrupted for a long period in the event of a large-scale earthquake or flooding in the Tokai region, or some other major disaster.
 Furthermore, unprecedented large-scale natural disasters or accidents could occur in areas other than the Tokai region and interrupt the procurement of raw materials and components and the supply and sale of products, which could have an adverse effect on the operating results of the Group.
 To mitigate these risks, we secure BCP inventory of products and irreplaceable raw materials for specific items that are considered vital for the continuation of business (the Group’s priority items), assuming cases in which the operations at the Fukuroi Factory is suspended for a certain period of time and situations where the procurement of products and raw materials becomes difficult due to occurrence of a disaster.
-We also strive to avoid or disperse these risks by switching the production of some products, primarily of our pillar companies POLA INC. and ORBIS Inc., to external manufacturing contractors and by equipping the Technical Development Center, our new R&D base, with the function to produce the Group’s priority items.
+We also strive to avoid or disperse these risks by switching the production of some products, primarily of our pillar companies POLA INC. and ORBIS Inc., to external manufacturing contractors and by equipping TDC, our R&D base, with the function to produce the Group’s priority items.

 Spread of infectious diseases